gpestana/p2psec/papers/privacy_preserving_dht/privacy_preserving_dht.md

 This work aims at building the foundations to research and implement privacy preserving DHTs.
 In the first section, we review protocols and techniques to design and build secure and privacy preserving DHTs and their current implementations.
 After, we outline vulnerabilities that researchers have found in those mechanisms.
 We finally discuss future directions for the design and implementation of privacy preserving DHTs taking into considerations how it impacts properties such as decentralization, scalability and performance of the network.

+- "most of early studies on DHTs focused on extensive simulations, analysis and small scale deployments" -- not so much the case anymore with networks such as bittorrent, IPFS, Dat, etc. [Large-Scale Monitoring of DHT Traffic]

 # Privacy preserving DHTs: protocols and mechanisms

 This section covers the literature on privacy preserving P2P routing mechanisms, with special focus on routing and peer communication in DHTs.
 We organize this section as follows.
 We start by focusing on research of protocols for private DHT lookups.
 Then, we review how anonymous communication protocols have used DHTs as part of the systems and, finally, we present research work on mechanisms for enhancing user privacy in P2P networks that could be adapted to DHTs.